damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.html.md

 1. Unless a specific request is made, provide a useful resource that will help the person have a better GitLab experience.
 2. Ask [Discovery Questions](https://about.gitlab.com/handbook/sales-qualification-questions/) to qualify lead
+  * If prospect is a U.S. Governement agency, inform prospct that GitLab is an approved service on the Government's classified services list called CS2.
+This means GitLab has been vetted, approved, and recommended for U.S. government agencies
 3. Soft-BANT is used to determine if a lead should be passed to sales or recommended CE resources.
 Once determined, BDR team passes all leads to sales for followup via Salesforce assignment and email notification.
 4. If 2 of the 4 elements of BANT are met (budget, authority, need, timeline), BDR team will determine account owner and pass lead.
 5. If further qualification is needed to understand Soft-BANT requirements, BDR team will email or schedule a phone call with lead to understand their project and initiatives.